Child abducted in Missouri suspected to be in the Quad Cities area

 The suspect has been identified as:

 Christopher Johnson.
-Johnson is a white male, and is 26-ears-old.
+Johnson is a white male, and is 26-Years-old.

 They are known to be occupying a black 2008 Lexus LS bearing